news & announcements archive

 Ribbon Cutting Ceremony at DPW

-The Yarmouth Department of Public Works hosted a ribbon cutting ceremony and Open House on Saturday November 20th for their band new building.
+The Yarmouth Department of Public Works hosted a ribbon cutting ceremony and Open House on Saturday November 20th for their brand new building.

 The Friends of Ancient Cemetery set up an exhibition of our Project with before and after cleaning stones photos, a map of Ancient Cemetery and beautiful museum quality prints of gravestone sculptures.